 This is a very powerful option that lets you broaden your Wordfence scan to also include files outside your WordPress installation.

-A regular Wordfence scan looks at the following: wp-admin, wp-content, wp-includes, all subdirectories of the those directories – all files in your base WordPress directory.
-But when you enable this option, we scan all subdirectories of your WordPress installation, even if they aren’t part of WordPress.
-So if you have a directory that is a phpmyadmin installation or a Drupal installation, we will dive down into those directories looking for malicious code and infections, too.
+A regular Wordfence scan looks at the following: “wp-admin”, “wp-content”, “wp-includes”, all subdirectories of those directories, common directories at some hosts like “cgi-bin” and “.well-known”, and all files in your root WordPress directory.
+When you enable this option, we scan all subdirectories of your WordPress installation, even if they are not a part of WordPress.
+If you have a directory that is a “phpmyadmin” installation or a “Drupal” installation, we will also scan those directories looking for malicious code and infections.

-You should note two caveats: First, enabling this may cause scans to take significantly longer, and in some cases they may never finish, because they consume too many resources on the server and are killed by the hosting company.
-Secondly, in rare cases, we see circular symbolink links, device directories and other files or directories that are not designed to be read as normal files or can lead Wordfence on a circular path and cause it to scan indefinitely.
-If you are having trouble with your scans taking too long or not finishing, make sure you disable this option.
+You should note two caveats.
+Firstly, enabling this option may cause scans to take significantly longer on some sites and may not finish because they consume too many resources on the server and are killed by the hosting company.
+Secondly, in rare cases, we see circular symbolic links, device directories, and other files or directories that are not designed to be read as normal files which can lead Wordfence on a circular path and cause it to scan indefinitely.
+If you are having trouble with your scans taking too long or not finishing then you can disable this option.

 Scan images, binary, and other files as if they were executable

-We occasionally see malicious code hidden inside files that have an image extension.
-This is rare, but if you’re using Wordfence to clean a stubborn infection and suspect you may have image files that are actually PHP code, you can enable this option and it will help you find the malicious code.
+We occasionally see malicious code hidden inside files that have an image extension or other extensions.
+This is rare, but if you are using Wordfence to clean a stubborn infection and suspect that you may have image or binary files that are actually PHP code, you can enable this option and it will help you find the malicious code.

 Enable HIGH SENSITIVITY scanning (may give false positives)